SidOfc/browserino/README.md

 ## Development

-*Should you want to contribute to the project the instructions for it will be here when version 1 releases*
+*Should you want to contribute to the project the instructions for it will be here when version 1 releases (PENDING)*

 ## Contributing